Senator Dean Heller Draws 2018 Primary Challenger

 The appearance seemed aimed directly at the Fox & Friends addict in the White House.
 President Trump is no fan of Heller: He made the senator squirm in public several weeks ago over his initial opposition to Obamacare repeal, and a Trump-linked group even ran ads attacking the senator before a GOP outcry forced their removal.

-Heller, a “moderate” Republican who was already facing a tough reelection fight next year in increasingly blue Nevada, has badly damaged his standing with an incoherent health-care strategy.
+Heller, a “moderate” Republican who was already facing a tough reelection fight next year in increasingly blue Nevada, damaged his standing with an incoherent health-care strategy.
 In June, he held a press conference with Nevada governor Brian Sandoval — a far more popular figure than Heller — to deride the Republican plans to replace Obamacare as overly cruel.
 But when the chips were down (an appropriate metaphor for Heller, since casino magnates helped buy off his vote), Heller said “aye” to Mitch McConnell’s key “motion to proceed” measure, and, eventually the “skinny repeal” bill that came within one vote of passing in the Senate.

 In the process, he managed to alienate both the left — for seeming to betray the principles laid out in his dramatic press conference — and the right, by opposing the more draconian, full-repeal versions of the bill.
 No wonder his poll numbers are deep underwater.